-The success of a website depends on various aspects such as the overall usability, visual design, and brand consistency.
+The success of a website depends on various aspects, such as the overall usability, visual design, and brand consistency.
 These impact the opinion users have of your site.
 Can they quickly find their way around?
-Help them navigate by having a clean and impactful footer with Newspaper Theme.
-Designing a beautiful one is easy to do with our front-end page builder, the tagDiv Composer.
+Help them navigate by having a clean and engaging footer with Newspaper Theme.
+Designing a beautiful one is easy to do with our frontend page builder, the tagDiv Composer.

 How to create a Footer with Newspaper Theme

 Open the tagDiv Composer frontend builder on any of your pages or Cloud Library Templates.
 Click on the Manager button on the top bar of your Composer.
 As an alternative, you can click the button in the middle of your Composer that says “Website Manager.”
 Whichever option you choose, a window should show up containing not only the Footer settings but also the Header ones.